FREQUENTLY ASKED QUESTIONS

 1. What is a vulnerable sector search?

 A vulnerable sector search is part of each check under the CRRA; in order to spot pardoned sex offenders.
+A vulnerable sector search requires that the applicant submit fingerprints.

 2. Which applicants are required to provide a fingerprint search and why?